 - Headquarters of major institutions: RBI (Mumbai), SEBI (Mumbai), NABARD (Mumbai), SIDBI (Lucknow), NHB (New Delhi)

-Why This Works: These questions appear in EVERY exam without variation.
+Why This Works: These questions appear in almost every exam with very little variation.
 Once studied, they never need updating.
-You are essentially securing 10-15 marks in the first two weeks.
+This can help you secure a solid portion of marks early in your preparation.

-Time Required: 3-4 hours total spread over two weeks
+Time Required: ~6–8 hours spread over two weeks

 Step 2: Master the Key Rates—Always Updated (Week 2-3)

 This is non-negotiable.
-These six rates appear in almost 50% of all Banking Awareness questions, but aspirants often get them wrong because they don’t verify current values.
+These rates are among the most frequently asked topics in Banking Awareness, but aspirants often get them wrong because they don’t verify current values.

 The Six Critical Rates: RBI Monetary Policy (Updated April 13, 2026)